Teleportation-Based Continuous Variable Quantum Cryptography: Security analysis

 where $Y=B$ or $E$, $\bar{j}=0(1)$ if $j=1(0)$, and $q_j^Y$ is the unconditional (no postselection) probability of $Y$ to assign the bit $j$ to the key if Alice teleported the corresponding state that encodes the bit $j$.
 In the present case $q_0^Y$ means the probability of $Y$ to detect the vacuum state at the end of a run of the protocol if Alice teleports $|-\alpha\rangle$ while $q_1^Y$ is the probability of $Y$ to detect any light if she teleports $|\alpha\rangle$.
 Note that $q_j^Y$ depends on $\eta$ and that $q_j^B(\eta)=q_j^E(1-\eta)$.

-In Fig. \ref{figKey} we plot $\Delta I$ for several values of loss employing the parameters shown in Fig. \ref{figFid}.
-The inset shows that it is possible to choose a value of $\alpha$ such that for $\beta = 0.8$ and $100\%$ loss we get $K \approx 0.02$.
+In figure \ref{figKey} we plot $\Delta I$ for several values of loss employing the parameters shown in figure \ref{figFid}.
+The inset shows that it is possible to choose a value of $\alpha$ such that for $\beta = 0.8$ and $90\%$ loss we get $K \approx 0.03$.
 This value should be contrasted with those without excess noise in \cite{Leu02}, where by setting a perfect direct reconciliation ($\beta = 1$) and postselection one gets $K=0.007$ at $75\%$ loss, and with the ones in \cite{Hei06}, where above $80\%$ loss it is not possible to extract a secret key via direct reconciliation.
-In other words, we improve the key rate at about one order of magnitude even assuming the worst case scenario.
+In other words, we improve the key rate at about one order of magnitude even assuming more loss.
 To get such enormous gain in the key rate we need a squeezing of about $10$ dB.

+When the loss is exactly $100\%$, the protocol does not work since Bob's state is the vacuum state and Eve can also operate on a vacuum state instead of the intercepted signal.
+In this scenario Bob and Eve have the same mutual information with Alice.
+This suggests a possible attack on the present protocol, where for very high losses Eve chooses to operate on the vacuum state instead of her share of the intercepted signal.
+This seems reasonable since the vacuum state is closer to the state with Bob in a very lossy environment.
+If Eve chooses to work with both the intercepted signal and the vacuum state, the effective secure key rate that can be achieved between Alice and Bob is